 Coverage for dependents will begin on the same day your coverage begins.
 However, if you are not actively working or a dependent is confined for medical care or treatment on that date, coverage for you will be delayed until you return to work and coverage for your dependents will be delayed until they are discharged.

 Changing coverage during the year

 Generally, you are not able to make changes outside your initial new hire enrollment period or annual open enrollment.
 However, if you experience a qualifying family status change you are given another 30 day window to make changes to your benefits elections.
 Qualifying family status changes include, but are not limited to:

-Should you experience a family status change throughout the year, you have thirty (30) days to make changes to your benefits.
+Should you experience a family status change throughout the year, you must notify Human Resources within thirty (30) days to make changes to your benefits.
 If you do not make changes within thirty days you must wait until the next open enrollment to make changes.
-Coverage changes made mid-year will be effective on the date of the change in status (ie. loss or gain of coverage).
+Coverage changes made mid-year, including applicable premiums, will be effective on the date of the change in status (ie. loss or gain of coverage).

 To make changes you must provide to Human Resources within thirty (30) days of the status change: